-Samantha And Erika Busted Plotting To End Yandy Smith’s Married To Mendeecees Harris On ‘Love & Hip Hop New York’ [VIDEO]
+Samantha And Erika Busted Plotting To End Yandy Smith’s Marriage To Mendeecees Harris On ‘Love & Hip Hop New York’ [Video]

 Yandy hasn’t seen Mendeecees’ other kids since he went off to prison.
 For most of Season 7, she’s been trying to work something out with their mothers, Samantha and Erika, so she can at least get the siblings together again.
 It was very important to Mendeecees that his kids all continue spending time with each other even when he was serving his time and now that he’s not around, Samantha and Erika have completely derailed the plans they all made before he left.

-It turns out that one of Samantha’s best friends is going to clue Yandy in to what’s really going on as fans can see in the newest Love & Hip Hop sneak peek.
+It turns out that one of Samantha’s best friends is going to clue Yandy into what’s really going on as fans can see in the newest Love & Hip Hop sneak peek.
 Koko called Yandy up and asked to meet with her, telling the Love & Hip Hop star that the meeting was about Erika’s son with Mendeecees but it turns out she had something way more sinister to share with Yandy Smith.

 My story has never been about a relationship or marriage.
 People always say “Why do you care so much about Yandy”?
 Well, because THIS drama has been brought about from her.
 She created this fairytale story with LIES.
 Where is the integrity in people now of days?
 Lying to keep the drama has always been a problem for me.
 The biggest problem I have is her co-conspiring with the father saying I wasn’t in my son’s life for eight years.
 Now, as a strong pro-women advocate, I would have never lied like that on her or any women for NO man.
 How people view me is BECAUSE of her.
 She controlled that.
 Yes, I am fortunate to have my son’s father be there in his life.
 But facts, I have ALWAYS paid my OWN bills and put myself through school while I took care of my son.
 I’m proud to say that!
 If you know anything about being a parent, juggling classes and working then you know how hard it is.
 So I’m not about to let anyone tell me what I haven’t done, when everything I do and have done is for my son.
 I’ve struggled as much as anybody.
 Nothing ever came easy for me.
 It’s sad when people attack you over false truths and think you’re supposed to take the highroad.
 It’s fckd up when people befriend you just to get a name on a blog.
 It’s even worse when you find out people who befriended you were only trying to help Yandy stop the truth from coming out.
 I’ve learned that the hard way.